When somebody says, “I'm going backpacking,” and you reply, “where are you going?” Pakistan is not what you expect to hear.

 They held religions older than any found today, leaving behind only cryptic glimpses of their faith.

-After several thousand years, a quickly changing climate caused generations of crops to fail, ensuring a famine which doomed these civilizations to ruin.
+After several thousand years, a quickly changing climate caused generations of crops to fail, ensuring a famine that doomed these civilizations to ruin.

 Pakistan is also home to some of the world's most significant Buddhist monuments and relics, primarily found in the northern provinces.